How To Use TTX Gym

 Example:

-# facilitator prompts
+# prompts

 + Ask the team about their incident response plan.